nebius/nebius-architect-solution-library/slurm/slurm-shared-fs/README.md

 - NFS VM with exported nfs storage will be mounted on all slurm worker nodes to /mnt/slurm
 - GlusterFS cluster with shared Glusterfs volume mounted to all worke nodes in /mnt/slurm

-to create shared storage, please edit variables.tf file before running terraform script:
+to create shared storage, please edit `terraform.tfvars` file before running terraform script:

 To enable creation of specific shared storage:
+- variable "shared_fs_type" set to:
-- variable "filestore" set to "true" to use shared managed FileStorage mounted on /mnt/slurm on every worker node
+  - "filestore" to use shared managed FileStorage mounted on /mnt/slurm on every worker node
-- variable "nfs" set to "true" to use shared NFS server mounted on /mnt/slurm on every worker node
+  - "nfs" to use shared NFS server mounted on /mnt/slurm on every worker node
-- variable "gluster" set to "true" to use shared GlusterFS cluster mounted on /mnt/slurm on every worker node
+  - "gluster" to use shared GlusterFS cluster mounted on /mnt/slurm on every worker node
+  - `null` or remove it to use without shared storage
 - variable "fs_size" - size of shared FileStorage or NFS size (number should be x930)

 In case of Glusterfs you may change single node disk size